Effy Stonem: Characterisation

 In the third series Effy became a central character, developing into something of a femme fatale and the rebel of Roundview College.
 Despite her usual composure, she goes "off the rails" after her parents' separation and the love triangle between her and her classmates Freddie McClair and James Cook, once close friends before their rivalry over Effy pushed them apart.
 Of the two, she loves Freddie more, but she is afraid of dealing with real love, so she instead goes after Cook.
 Her mother, Anthea Stonem, justifies Effy's behavior to JJ Jones by saying that "showing her cards scares her to death".
 Effy's state is also exacerbated by Tony's absence, as he had proved to be a stabilizing force in her life, as also shown in a blog entry by Effy posted on the official Skins website.
 In her eponymous episode in season three, Effy is depicted at her most fragile: she appears completely withdrawn from the world, participates in mindless sex with Cook and takes uncharacteristically little care with her appearance, appearing tired and fatigued.
 These factors hint at the development of Effy's depression, which will descend into full-blown psychosis in the next series.

 In the fourth series, she returns to Bristol after being away in Venice for the summer.
 She and Freddie begin their relationship again deciding that she loves him, thus letting go of Cook for good.
-She begins to have psychotic episodes and delusional symptoms and Freddie realizes that Effy has developed psychotic depression.
-She attempts suicide but Freddie, foreseeing this, saves her and she is taken to hospital and later, institutionalized.
+She begins to have psychotic episodes and delusional symptoms and Freddie realises that Effy has developed psychotic depression.
+She attempts suicide but Freddie, foreseeing this, saves her and she is taken to hospital and later, institutionalised.
 Anthea tells Freddie that they both need to be there to rebuild Effy, but Freddie tells her that only she will be there for her, seemingly letting go of Effy.
 Though they reconcile, when she leaves treatment in her centric episode, it is shown she is being abused by her obsessive psychiatrist and his unconventional hypnotic methods for treating her; Dr. Foster attempts to make Effy "forget" her friends.
 At the site of Tony's accident, Effy suffers another breakdown and, in traffic, attempts suicide once again.
 When Freddie confronts Dr. Foster about Effy's treatment, the doctor kills him.
 In the finale of season four, Effy is once again out of treatment, and even following Freddie's mysterious disappearance is secure in that he loved her.

 Effy is one of few characters in the series who have broken the fourth wall, looking straight at the camera and commenting or smirking in some episodes; another person to do this (and probably the most obvious) was Rich (Generation 3) in Series 6 episode 10 "Everyone (finale)", looking straight at the camera, saying the word "bye", signifying the end of Skins in its entirety, aside from Series 7 being a 6 episode redux.